 On the night we visited Chinatown it was fairly quiet, mainly tourists were out and about as most locals, who were not working, were probably with their families at a reunion or three.

-One building that does dominate the Singapore Skyline is Marina Bay Sands, do you like the look?
+One building that dominates the Singapore Skyline is Marina Bay Sands, do you like the look?
 What do you think the architect was using as a basis for his design?

-Singapore was the site of some very costly battles and massacres during World War II and the fall of Singapore was due to, IMHO, the incompetence of the British leadership at time.
-Whilst Singapore would have fallen, it should not have been the disaster it was, a lot more people could have escaped.
+Singapore was the site of some massacres during World War II and the fall of Singapore was due to, IMHO, the incompetence of the British leadership at time.
+Whilst Singapore would have fallen, it should not have been the disaster it was.
+A lot more people could have escaped.
 (I can rant on about this for a considerable amount of time, maybe another post!)

 In order to commemorate the lives lost there are a number of monuments around the island including: